 Starting the day with breakfast is a great way to energize and fuel the body.
 And overnight oats make for a convenient, nutritious breakfast.

 Oats are rich in dietary fiber, which helps lower bad cholesterol and improve digestion health.
-A high-fiber diet may lead to healthy testosterone levels.
+Oats are also one of the best foods for men since a high-fiber diet may lead to healthy testosterone levels.
 The recommended daily intake of fiber for men is 38 grams of fiber.

 Oats and other whole grains are rich suppliers of magnesium, which may positively influence testosterone and other anabolic hormones.
 Iron, plant-based protein, and some B vitamins are other nutrients oats offer.